newhorizon-tech/github-trending/README.md

 # github-trending

-Github Trending is a Single Page Application built in React
+Github Trending allows you to browse through the trending software projects on Github

 ## Features